vincemuller/InfoPull/README.md

 - Drawing Number
 - Drawing Title
 - Project Name
+- Revision

 Each result is paired with a cropped preview of the detected region, and users can manually review and edit extracted text inline.

 All extracted data is stored locally and can be exported as a `.csv` for integration with external systems.

+(The models in this repo are trained specifically for the dataset that lives in the "testingData" folder.
+Specific models would need to be trained and added to the application for each unique drawing template/titleblock)

 ---